Lenny McLean: 1992 court case

 In 1992, McLean was working as the head doorman at the Hippodrome in London's Leicester Square, when he ejected a man named Gary Humphries, who suffered from serious mental health problems and was reportedly on drugs, streaking through the nightclub, urinating on the floor and harassing women.
 McLean admitted to "giving him a backhander."
-Humphries died later that night and was found to have a broken jaw and severe neck injuries.
+Humphries died later that night and had a broken jaw and severe neck injuries.
 McLean was arrested for the murder of Humphries.
 McLean immediately protested his innocence, and claimed the police had a vendetta against him because of his association with the Krays.

 McLean's charge was reduced to manslaughter, of which he was cleared at the Old Bailey when it emerged that Humphries had been in a scuffle with the police after being ejected from the nightclub.
 Reportedly, the police had forcefully restrained him with a stranglehold.
 Professor Gresham, a pathologist who had worked on many high-profile murder cases, gave evidence that the stranglehold applied by the police probably caused the neck injuries which led to Humphries' death.
 However, it was determined that McLean was responsible for Humphries' broken jaw.
-Charged with, and found guilty of, grievous bodily harm, McLean subsequently served an 18-month prison sentence.
+Charged with, and found guilty of, grievous bodily harm, McLean served an 18-month prison sentence.

 Death

 During the filming of Guy Ritchie's Lock, Stock and Two Smoking Barrels, McLean fell ill with what he believed to be flu.
-He was subsequently diagnosed with pleurisy, although a further X-ray examination proved he was suffering from lung cancer which had metastasised to his brain.
+He was diagnosed with pleurisy.
+A further X-ray examination proved he was suffering from lung cancer, which had metastasised to his brain.
 He died shortly afterwards on 28 July 1998, in Bexley, London, a few weeks prior to the release of the film.
 Ritchie dedicated the film to him and had its billboards changed to feature McLean in tribute.